scala/scala3/docs/_docs/reference/contextual/more-givens.md

 ## By Name Givens

-We sometimes find it necessary that a given alias is re-evaluated each time it is called.
+Though in general we want to avoid re-evaluating a given, there are situations where such a re-evaluation may be necessary.
 For instance, say we have a mutable variable `curCtx` and we want to define a given that returns the current value of that variable.
 A normal given alias will not do since by default given aliases are mapped to lazy vals.

-In general, we want to avoid re-evaluation of givens.
-But there are situations like the one above where we want to specify _by-name_ evaluation instead.
-This is achieved by writing a conditional given with an empty parameter list:
+In this case, we can specify a _by-name_ evaluation insteadby writing a conditional given with an empty parameter list:
 ```scala
   val curCtx: Context
   given context: () => Context = curCtx
 ```
-With this definition, each time a `Context` is summoned we evaluate `context` function, which produces the current value of `curCtx`.
+With this definition, each time a `Context` is summoned we evaluate the `context` function, which produces the current value of `curCtx`.

 ## Given Macros